saiful199324/docTime/README.md

 Troubleshooting

-1. If any issues arise during the installation, refer to the Laravel documentation or the GitHub repository for assistance.
+1. If any issues arise during the installation, If any need please contact with me.
-2. Check the Laravel and PHP compatibility.
-3. If any need please contact with me